History of self-driving cars: 2010s

+In 2012, Volkswagen began testing a "Temporary Auto Pilot" (TAP) system that would allow a car to drive itself at speeds of up to 80 mph on the highway.

+Ford has conducted extensive research into driverless systems and vehicular communication systems.

 In April 2012, Florida became the second state in the United States to allow the testing of autonomous cars on public roads, and California became the third when Governor Jerry Brown signed the bill into law at Google Headquarters in Mountain View.